roikonen/scalablemodeling/README.md

 Success is not just about growing fast—it's about building the right infrastructure from the outset, so that growth becomes an advantage, not a challenge.

-# The Upfront Modeling Technique
+# Scalable Modeling – The Upfront Modeling Technique

 ## Theory